yjmark/Remote-sensing/assignments/HW2.md

 For this assignment, you will define the region of interest (ROI) of your choice.
 We recommend picking an urban area large enough that you will have a sufficient sample size but not so large that it will take an excessively long time to process.

-You'll also use [Sentinel-2 satellite imagery](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2) from the European Space Agency for this assignment.
-Choose images from a single calendar year where the cloud cloud is less than 30%, and then take the median composite of the images to use for your model training.
+You'll also use Landsat 8 satellite imagery from USGS for this assignment.
+Choose images from 2023, filtering for images with minimal cloud cover.

 ## 2. Data Collection and Feature Engineering

 ### 2.1 Collecting and Labeling Training Data

 Using the [interactive `geemap` intereface](https://www.youtube.com/watch?v=VWh5PxXPZw0) or another approach (e.g., QGIS, ArcGIS, a GeoJSON file, etc.), create at least 100 samples (points or polygons) for each of the following four classes: urban, bare, water, and vegetation.
 (Again, we encourage you to work in pairs or groups of three to generate these hand labels.)
 Use visual cues and manual inspection to ensure that the samples are accurate.
 Assign each class a unique label (e.g., 0 for urban, 1 for bare, 2 for water, and 3 for vegetation) and merge the labeled samples into a single dataset.
+You are free to propose any labels you like, as long as 1) you include at least 4 classes, and 2) you justify why they are appropriate for a remote sensing task (for example, including a label for ice cream shops wouldn't make sense, because those can't be detected from aerial imagery).

 ### 2.2 Feature Engineering.